Published summary

 - Midwinter usually makes people more candid, especially when novelty has faded and ordinary stress or relational dynamics are easier to feel.

-- Progress, competence, and signs of personal movement prompts often absorb whatever the wider public mood is already amplifying.
+- Progress, competence, and signs of personal movement Questions often absorb whatever the wider public mood is already amplifying.

 - Because the date lands on a Tuesday, many answers would likely be shaped by the ordinary tempo and demands of that part of the week.